jostylr/role-dnd-hybrid/src/data.md

 additional one comes at a different level.
 For these we use start: inc: to indicate the starting level amount and how to advance

+    # General

+    Critical
+    Start:2, inc:2
+    If roll max on die, roll a 1d4.
+Each level increase will increase the die rolled.
+So at lvl 4, 1d6, lvl6 1d8, ...
+Add to total.
+If max on, say 1d8, then roll 1d6 and if max then 1d4.
+Stop at 1d4.
+Applies to any roll.

+    Initiative
+    Start:2, inc:2
+    Add +1 per increment to initiative.

     # Fighter

     Fighting Style